sav-che/TL-2/Authors/Caldesi, Lodovico {std. Caldesi} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 310](https://www.biodiversitylibrary.org/item/103861#page/320/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 310](https://www.biodiversitylibrary.org/page/33266617) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Caldesi, Lodovico (Ludovico) {std.
 Caldesi}|first entry]] for this author

 ### Author

-\* Caldesi, Lodovico (1822-1884), Italien politician and botanist (mycologist) at Faenza, member of the roman constituante 1849, of the national parliament 1866, idem of the departemental and communal assemblies 1859-1884. (*Caldesi*).
+\* Caldesi, Lodovico (1822-1884), Italien politician and botanist (mycologist) at Faenza, member of the roman constituante 1849, of the national parliament 1866, idem of the departemental and communal assemblies 1859-1884.
+**Abbreviated name**: *Caldesi*

 #### Herbarium and types